 Reserves and production

 Following the execution of the Johan Sverdrup unit operating agreement and the approval of the PDO, Lundin Petroleum has booked net 2P reserves of 515 MMboe for the full field development, based on Lundin Petroleum's 22.60 percent working interest.
 The gross 1P and 3P reserves for the full field development are estimated to be 1.65 and 3.02 billion boe respectively.
 These volumes expressed in boe include oil, gas and natural gas liquids and comprise approximately 95 percent oil.
 The reserves have been independently audited by ERC Equipoise Ltd.

-The full field gross recoverable contingent resource range of 1,800 to 2,900 MMboe, announced by the pre-unit operator Statoil, makes Johan Sverdrup one of the five largest fields discovered on the Norwegian Continental Shelf and when the field has reached forecast plateau production of 550,000 to 650,000 boepd, field production is likely to represent around 25 percent of all Norwegian oil production.
+The oil and gas production capacity for the full field is expected to be in the range of 550,000 - 650,000 barrels of oil equivalent per day.
+This makes Johan Sverdrup one of the five largest fields ever discovered on the Norwegian continental shelf.
+When the full field plateau production is reached, Johan Sverdrup is likely to represent around 25 percent of all Norwegian oil and gas production.

 The Johan Sverdrup oil and gas production will be transported to shore via dedicated oil and gas pipelines.
 A 274 km 36" oil pipeline will be installed and connected to the Mongstad oil terminal on the west coast of Norway.
 A 165 km 18" gas pipeline will be installed and connected to the Kårstø gas terminal for processing and onward transportation.